 As you enter your 40s and get closer to retirement age, it may feel like you havenโt done enough to save.
-Maybe you got a late start, decreased your contributions, or had to make room in your budget for other, more pressing expenses in your past.
+Perhaps life threw some curveballs, leading to a late start, reduced contributions, or a budget stretched thin by other essential expenses.

-Donโt worry, life happens to everyone, and the best thing you can do to make up for lost time is to plan, plan, plan.
-Using a retirement calculator can help you assess where you are financially, and what you need to do to reach your future financial goals, while also helping you see how small changes to your contributions make big differences.
+Take a deep breath, life happens to everyone, and the best thing you can do to make up for lost time is to plan, plan, plan.
+Using a reliable retirement calculator can help you assess where you are financially, and help you pinpoint want you need to do to reach your future financial goals.
+You’ll be amazed at how even small adjustments to your contributions can create substantial long-term growth.

-Read below for four ways to enhance your retirement savings in your 40s, and donโt forget to plug projections into the Slavic401k calculator to ensure your efforts make sense for you financially.
+Ready to accelerate your retirement savings?
+Read below for four strategic ways to enhance your retirement savings in your 40s.
+Donโt forget to plug projections into the Slavic401k calculator to ensure your efforts make sense for your financial aspirations.

 #1.
 Enroll in Your Employerโs Retirement Plan and Matching Program

 If you havenโt enrolled in your employerโs 401(k) plan yet, itโs time to do it.
 401(k) plans have annual contribution limits, meaning that you can contribute up to a certain amount of your salary each year to save for the future.
-In 2023, the limit is $22,500 for participants under the age of 50, and $30,000 for participants age 50 and older.
 By participating in the plan, you will build your retirement savings through various investments, such as mutual funds, aligning with your personal risk tolerance.
 Once you reach age 59 1/2, you can start withdrawing funds from the account for expenses.

 Not only do employer-sponsored 401(k)s offer opportunities to save for the future, but some are tied to a match program, which help you save more money over time.
 Company match programs include your employer matching a percentage of your contributions to your account.
 For example, if you contribute 5% of your salary to your 401(k) plan, your employer may match a percentage of that as well, such as 3%.
 This means that in the same year, you are saving 8% towards your 401(k) instead of your initial 5%.